List of coin catalogs

 A coin catalog (or coin catalogue) is a listing of coin types.
 Information may include pictures of the obverse and reverse (front and back), date and place of minting, distribution type, translation of inscriptions, description of images, theme, metal type, mintage, edge description, orientation of the coin, weight, diameter, thickness, design credentials, shape and prices for various grades.
-Defects may be described.
+Defects may also be described.